-Why corn is great for catching trout
+Why corn is a great bait for trout

-How to bait corn on a hook
+How to rig corn on a hook

 Once you’ve decided to use corn for bait it is important that it is hooked in the correct

 manner and on the right sized hook.
 By far the best way to hook corn is to mount it directly onto the

 hook which should be either a size 10 or 8.
 You can choose to use one kernel on the hook or

 to thread two or three kernels onto the hook to cover the shank and the point of the barb.